csswizardry/csswizardry.github.com/code-reviews.md

    business’ needs immediately.
 2. **Audit:** Remotely, I roll up my sleeves and dig in!
 With an encyclopaedic knowledge of all things web-performance, nothing will evade me.
-From infrastructure and the network to assets and payloads; from CSS and fonts to runtime and rendering (and everything in between), we have a lot to pay attention to.
+From infrastructure and the network, to assets and payloads; from CSS and fonts, to runtime and rendering (and everything in between), we have a lot to pay attention to.
+I’ll spend at least five days looking though everything I can get my hands on.
 3. **Report:** Once I’ve uncovered everything, I’ll put together a full report outlining all of the issues and problems that exist, as well as preemptive optimisations we could make in order to be even faster.
 The report will